Africa's fastest man unfazed by shadow of drugs ban

 Omanyala insists that he can go even faster and has set under 9.70s as his target, something only achieved by the legendary Usain Bolt of Jamaica, his compatriot Yohan Blake and the USA's Tyson Gay.

-He believes he can go even faster than that, and perhaps close to Bolt's world record of 9.58s.
+The former-rugby-player-turned-sprinter believes he can go even faster than that, and perhaps close to Bolt's world record of 9.58s.

 "There is no limit in possibilities," he smiled.

-This season has been a breakthrough for the former-rugby-player-turned-sprinter as reached the 100m semi-finals at his first Olympics, while setting a new Kenyan record of 10.00s, just one of five personal bests he has produced in the last seven months.
+This season has been a breakthrough as he reached the 100m semi-finals at his first Olympics, while setting a new Kenyan record of 10.00s, just one of five personal bests achieved in the last seven months.

-"I have been improving in every race because I have been running so many competitions this year," he says.

 Hoping to inspire